Tjarliman/RAP-Part-2/README.md

-# Restful ABAP Programming Model-Part-2
+# Restful ABAP Programming Model - PART2

 Let's continue our learning into this Part 2 of the RAP Concept.
 In this lesson, we will create a transactional application using RAP Concept.